 The CNPA became fully operational on 1 September 2003.
 An opening event was held to mark the occasion at the Ptarmigan station near the summit of Cairngorm Mountain - a central high point of the Park.
-The formal opening was conducted jointly by Liz Hannah, the great grand-daughter of John Muir, the Scot who became the founding father of the very first National Parks in the USA, and by Allan Wilson the Minister for National Parks.
+The formal opening was conducted jointly by Liz Hannah, the great great granddaughter of John Muir, the Scot who became the founding father of the very first National Parks in the USA, and by Allan Wilson the then Deputy Minister for Environment and Rural Development.

 The event was attended by an audience of over 300, comprising the partner organisations, communities and individuals who had contributed to the work of the Cairngorms Partnership and in so doing helped to lay the foundations for partnership working in the National Park.
-The flavour of the event was encapsulated in the speech given by Andrew Thin, Convener (please see Annex 8).
+The flavour of the event was encapsulated in the speech given by Andrew Thin, Convener (please see Annex 8 - page 35).